Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 \subsection{Visual Dialogue}

 More and more researchers cast their eyes to a broader space and are not only restricted to NLP.
 The combination of CV and NLP giving rise to tasks like visual question answering attracted lots of interest.
 The VQA task is to answer a question based on the content of a picture or video.
 Recently, this has evolved into a more challenging task: visual dialogue, which conditions a dialogue on the visual information and dialogue history.
-The dialogue can consist of a series of questions, which is why it is more complicated than VQA.
+The dialogue consists of a series of queries, and the query form is usually more informal, which is why it is more complicated than VQA.

-~\cite{gan2019multi} viewed visual dialogue as a multi-step reasoning process over a series of questions.
-They learned semantic representation of the question based on dialogue history and a given image, and recurrently updated the representation. \cite{shuster2019dialogue} proposed a set of image-based tasks and provided strong baselines. \cite{wang2020vd} employed R-CNN as an image encoder and fused the visual and dialogue modality with a VD-BERT (Figure~\ref{VD-BERT}).
+Visual dialogue can be seen as a multi-step reasoning process over a series of questions \citep{gan2019multi}. \cite{gan2019multi} learned semantic representation of the question based on dialogue history and a given image, and recurrently updated the representation. \cite{shuster2019dialogue} proposed a set of image-based tasks and provided strong baselines. \cite{wang2020vd} employed R-CNN as an image encoder and fused the visual and dialogue modality with a VD-BERT.
 The proposed architecture achieved sufficient interactions between multi-turn dialogue and images.
+The proposed architecture is shown as an example model for Visual Dialogue tasks in Figure~\ref{VD-BERT}.

 Compared with image-grounded dialogue systems, video-grounded systems are more interesting but also more challenging.
 There are two main challenges of video dialogue, as claimed by~\cite{le2020video}.
 One is that both spatial and temporal features exist in the video, which increases the difficulty of feature extraction.
 Another is that video dialogue features span across multiple conversation turns and thus are more complicated.
 A GPT-2 model was applied by~\cite{le2020video}, being able to fuse multi-modality information over different levels.
 Likewise,~\cite{le2019multimodal} built a multi-modal transformer network to incorporate information from different modalities and further applied a query-aware attention to extract context-related features from non-text modalities. \cite{le2020bist} proposed a Bi-directional Spatio-Temporal Learning (BiST) leveraging temporal-to-spatial and spatial-to-temporal reasoning process and could adapt to the dynamically evolving semantics in the video.